-However, one time when this happened an old lady called to us, “Don’t run away, I want to tell you something… my best friend is a Jew!”
+However, this time an old lady called to us, “Don’t run away, I want to tell you something… my best friend is a Jew!”
 “But you are not a Jew?” we asked suspiciously, “Who is then your great Jewish friend?”
 “Jesus,” she replied.
 “Jesus?” we called out in disgust, “O, but we don’t want to have anything to do with him.
 We are Jews and will remain Jews!”
 The head of the orphanage made it very clear, “Never speak to anyone who talks about Jesus”.

-Until his death, Ernest Lloyd had but one desire, to lead his people to the Messiah of Israel!
+Up to his death, Ernest Lloyd had but one desire, to lead his people to the Messiah of Israel!

 The amazing life story of Ernest Lloyd (1913-2010)